allenclong/Business-Intellgence/architecture.rst

 Most data warehouses have two types of tables: (1) a *fact table* that contains keys into the dimension tables and numeric information to analyze, such as premium, paid losses, case reserves, billing amount, etc. and (2) *dimension tables* that allow analysis of measures from different perspectives, such as policy, agency, claim, claimant.
 Frequently, we will refer to the fact tables as the transaction tables.
 They aren't transaction tables in the typical data warehousing sense, but the rows of the fact tables tend to correspond to individual transactions.

 Dimension tables are also referred to as *lookup tables* or *reference tables*.
-Typically, lookup tables are used for the smaller dimension tables.
+Typically, lookup tables are used to refer to for the smaller dimension tables.
 So the claim dimension would be less likely to be called a lookup, but the state dimension (which has simple things like the state abbreviation or core state indicator) would often be referred to as the state lookup.

 To improve the performance of queries, database designers may choose to create *aggregate* or *summary tables* around the fact table, such as MONTHLY_PREMIUM.
-We have some of these in the Amerisure warehouse that I believe are used for the web reporting application.
-The summary tables are not something actuarial has ever bothered with.
+We have some of these in the Amerisure warehouse that are used for the web reporting application.
+In general, the summary tables are not something actuarial has ever bothered to use.

 Data is said to be stored in *normalized* tables in a transaction system when a minimal amount of data is replicated in each table and a data element needs to be updated in only one place.